| Title: | Workflow for Open Reproducible Code in Science |

 Sets up a GitHub Action to perform continuous integration (CI)

 for a WORCS project.
-CI automatically evaluates check_endpoints()
+CI automatically evaluates check_endpoints() or

-reproduce(check_endpoints = TRUE)
+reproduce(check_endpoints = TRUE).

 at each push or pull request.

-github_action_check_endpoints(worcs_directory = ".") github_action_reproduce(worcs_directory = ".")
+github_action_check_endpoints(worcs_directory = ".") github_action_reproduce(worcs_directory = ".") github_action_testthat(worcs_directory = ".")github_action_check_endpoints(worcs_directory = ".") github_action_reproduce(worcs_directory = ".") github_action_testthat(worcs_directory = ".")

 worcs_directory |